 Tools & capabilities

-🪄 Tools enable you to enhance an assistant with various capabilities, allowing it to efficiently tackle complex scenarios by simultaneously carrying out multiple tasks.
+🪄 Tools enable you to enhance an agent with various capabilities, allowing it to efficiently tackle complex scenarios by simultaneously carrying out multiple tasks.

-• If you choose to build an assistant with 0 tool: The assistant uses only the model to generate an answer.
+- If you choose to build an agent with 0 tools: The agent uses only the model to generate an answer.

-• If you build an assistant with several tools: The assistant evaluates the user request and deploy an appropriate combination of tools, selecting from none to several, with up to eight steps of processing.
+- If you build an agent with several tools: The agent evaluates the user request and deploy an appropriate combination of tools, selecting from none to several, with up to eight steps of processing.

 What tools can you choose from?